aehrc/isling/README.md

  - Added script `short.pl` to look for short insertions.
 	- Wrote script to first identify reads that look like they might be short insertions: clipped on both sides in viral alignment (more than cutoff bases), mapped on both ends in human alignment (more than cutoff bases) with insertion in the middle
 	- Used snakefile and scripts in `optimise_short` to try to optimise the alignment to identify more short insertions.
 First tried to vary the penatly for a new insertion between 0 and the default (6).
 See section optimise_short below.

+## Identifying ambiguities and possible issues

+Claus identified two possible issues that might be occuring.
+The first relates to reads that can be accounted for by multiple alignments to the same refrence (possible rearrangement), and the second relates to reads where the primary alignment is equivalent to a secondary alignment, so we can't unambigously assign an integration site (possible location ambiguity).

+### Possible rearrangements

+Identify possible rearrangements (either vector rearrangements or host translocations) as reads where multiple alignments to one genome span most of the read.
+Currently if 95% of bases in read are accounted for by any number of alignments from one genome, that read is flagged as a possible

+### Location ambiguity

+To identify reads where a location of the integration can't be unambigouosly defined, look for alignments where the CIGAR for the primary alignment is the same as the CIGAR for any of the secondary alignemnts.
+Note that this approach disregards mismatches, which are appear as matched in the CIGAR.

 ## Discordant read-pairs

+Identify discordant read-pairs (`discordant.pl`) by identifying unmerged pairs where one read is mapped and one unmapped in one alignment, and vice versa for the other alignment.
+Allow some soft-clipping in mapped reads and mapping in unmapped reads here - a read is considered mapped if it has a number of soft-clipped bases that is less than a threshould (say 20), and unmapped if it has a number of mapped bases that is less than the same threshould.

 ## Short insertions